-The AEDE PhD program is a globally recognized leader in the disciplinary areas of development, environmental and regional economics.
-In 2011, our doctoral program was ranked by the National Research Council as the top program in Agricultural and Resource Economics in the United States.
+The AEDE PhD program is a globally recognized leader in the disciplinary areas of development, environmental and regional economics and in 2011, was ranked by the National Research Council as the top program in Agricultural and Resource Economics in the United States.

 An MS degree is not required for admission to apply to the PhD Program.
 Students whose undergraduate degrees are not in economics or business are welcome to apply as well.
 Please see the Admissions Process and Criteria page to learn more.

 fields of specialization

 The AEDE PhD program requires students to take a total of six doctoral level field classes, four of which must be taken in the AEDE department.

 The AEDE field courses include: environmental and resource economics, regional economics and development economics.

 Graduate students are given wide latitude to design their own program of study and to choose a dissertation topic.

 In recent years, under the supervision of AEDE faculty members, doctoral students have conducted innovative theoretical and applied research on agricultural policy and trade, agricultural finance and risk management, consumption and marketing economics, food economics and agribusiness, environmental and natural resource economics, international and regional economic development, poverty and food security, climate change, spatial and land-use economics, health economics, bioeconomics, and experimental and behavioral economics.

 Innovative research that addresses pressing social problems is encouraged, regardless of the sub-discipline of economics with which it may be identified.